umass-compsci-220/umass-compsci-220.github.io/materials/homework/closures-and-iterators.md

 - two more elements, one from each of the first two lists,
 - three more elements, one from each of the first three lists, etc., util all elements are exhausted.

-Skip lists that don't exist (numbered higher than the array length) and lists that have been exhausted.
+Simply omit any elements that don't exist (from lists that have been exhausted, or are numbered higher than the array length).

 #### Example